Getting you back to a life you love!

 Osteopathy is an established healthcare profession which assesses each person as a whole rather than just a collection of separate problems.
 We believe that the structure of the body influences how it functions and therefore if we can alter the structure, returning it to how it should be, then function will improve and pain reduce.

-Osteopaths will also treat you to reduce the risk of the problem recurring in the future.
+Osteopaths also treat to reduce the risk of the problem recurring in the future.
 This may be in the form of regular ‘maintenance’ treatments to reduce tensions, it may be an exercise programme to maintain flexibility or it may be to give advice on changes you need to make to your lifestyle.

 Here is a list of just some of the conditions osteopathy has been shown to help: